-3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs./Wk.
+3 Credits (3 Lecture O Lab O Shop) 3 Hrs./Wk.
 (3 Hrs.
 Lecture) 15 wks.

-This course will introduce students to the Macintosh Operating System and operation of such peripheral equipment such as flatbed scanners, laser printers, copiers, wide-format printers and vinyl cutters.
-Students will learn proper file management techniques while learning to use the GRC server.
-Students will also learn safe work practices while working with the digital paper cutter and folding and padding equipment.
-Other topics include creating digital portfolios and interactive documents with Adobe Acrobat Pro.
+This course will introduce students to the Macintosh Operating System, several apps and operations of peripheral equipment such as flatbed scanners, laser printers, copiers, wide-format printers and vinyl cutters.
+Basic maintenance techniques for some peripherals and replenishment of supplies will also be introduced.
+Students will learn proper file management techniques using SharePoint.
+Students will also learn about Safety Data Sheets and safe work practices while working with the digital paper cutter and folding and padding equipment.
+Other topics include creating digital portfolios, forms, and interactive documents with Adobe Acrobat Pro.